Former British soldier who broke out of prison is convicted of spying for Iran

 Prosecutors said Khalife played a “cynical game” by claiming he wanted to be a spy after he had delivered a large amount of restricted and classified material to the Iranian intelligence service, including the names of special forces officers.

-Khalife testified that he had been in touch with people in the Iranian government but that it was all part of a ploy to ultimately work as a double agent for Britain, a scheme he said he got from watching the TV show “Homeland.”
+Khalife testified that he had been in touch with people in the Iranian government but that it was all part of a ploy to ultimately work as a double agent for Britain, a scheme he developed from watching the TV show “Homeland.”

 “I wanted to utilize my background to further our national security,” he told jurors.

-Defense lawyer Gul Nawaz Hussein said Khalife’s aspirations to be James Bond were naïve, stupid and bordered on slapstick.
+Defense lawyer Gul Nawaz Hussein said Khalife’s aspirations to be a James Bond figure were naïve, stupid and bordered on slapstick.
 He said his client was more “Scooby Doo” than “007.”

+Despite what seemed like amateurish bumbling, Cmdr.
+Dominic Murphy, head of counter terrorism at the Metropolitan Police, said Khalife presented a danger.

+“He’s the ultimate Walter Mitty character who was having a significant impact in the real world,” Murphy said, referring to the fictional character in a James Thurber short story about a meek proofreader who daydreams of daring escapades.

 Khalife’s court case had not received much attention until he escaped from a London prison in September 2023 and went on the run for three days.